-I collect typewriters (all vintages) that are in very rough shape, more-often-than-not completely unusable or beyond reasonable repair.
+I collect typewriters (all vintages) that are in very rough shape, more often than not completely unusable or beyond reasonable repair.
 I get them from yard sales, flea markets, thrift stores, and from my friends who happen upon them and think of me.

 I then disassemble the typewriters, very carefully backing out screws, pulling pins, and unfastening springs.
 I don't use power tools to do this, because I don't want to damage the parts or their finish.
-Someone could take 99% of the parts that I use in my sculpture and put them back in a typewriter, if someone were so inclined.

 I tend not to like to clean the parts, and I don't paint them.
 I like to leave the patina of age and the traces that the typewriter users left on the components.
 I like to think that the very DNA of the typist is left on the components.

 After disassembly, I carefully sort all of the parts according to their color, appearance, use, size, etc., and put them into bins.
 I also use typewriter cases as storage for larger bits and for large numbers of repeating parts, such as type bars (the little metal piece with the backwards letters that contacts with the paper to form the words on paper).

 Once I've got everything disassembled and categorized, I simply play.
 I take two parts in each hand, have them face each other, and they have a little conversation about what they're going to be.
 Sometimes I know how I'm going to use a component as soon as I take it off of the typewriter, sometimes it depends on the part that gets assembled before it.
 Every part is stored in my memory.
 There are thousands upon thousands of parts in my bins.